EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

 - Even after revoking, invited users can **still** be on your running server for some time before the Jupyter server prevents them from more access.
-Therefore, if you wish to see changes immediately, you have to open the topbar menu **File -> Hub Control Panel** and then **stop** your server.
+Therefore, if you wish to see changes immediately, you have to open the top bar menu **File -> Hub Control Panel** and then **stop** your server.

-- Also remember that generated invitation links can still be used to get access to your server until they expire or you revoke them. {{% /alert %}}
+- Also remember that generated invitation links can still be used to get access to your server until they expire or you revoke them.

 {{% /alert %}}